 In fact, those in the market for a mortgage may want to pay close attention to any marked improvement in the job numbers and any increases in inflation, Ahern said.
 Those are likely to be tell-tale signs that rates are heading up, he said.

 - Be prepared for “multiple offer” scenarios – Different markets have their “sweet spots” where the ideal size, location, condition, and price all meet.
-These properties will receive multiple offers, typically in a very short time period.
+These real estate properties will receive multiple offers, typically in a very short time period.

 - Get ready to act quickly.
 It’s a big decision, and a lot of money, so many buyers will struggle with this.
 But the most desirable properties are going under contract in 1-2 days.